Vidnez/es-theme-MinUArk/README.md

 - Set Transition Style to "Instant" and turn off carousel transitions (**ArkOS only**) in Start Menu > UI Settings.
 - Set Gamelist View Style to "Basic" in Start Menu > UI Settings > Theme Configuration
-- The gamelist views are optimized for use screnshoots for the "grid" view and boxart for the "detailed" view.
-You can have both images if you use the following options in the scraper:
+- The theme is optimized for use screenshots for the "grid" view and boxart for the "detailed" view.
+You can have both images if you set the following options in the scraper:

 	- **Image Source:** Screenshot
 	- **Box source:** Box2D or Box3D